-During the 2021-2022 fiscal year, the Corporation carried out a review of its activities and the evolution of its associated workforce plan, based on its current mandate and the various investment scenarios.
+During fiscal year 2021-2022, the Corporation carried out a review of its activities and the evolution of its associated workforce plan, based on its current mandate and the various investment scenarios.
 JCCBI has also initiated the development of its Employer brand.
-An analysis was completed to define the distinctive elements of JCCBI that reflect the employee experience lived in the organization.
-This project will be carried out during the year 2022-2023.
+An analysis was completed to define the distinctive elements of JCCBI that reflect the employee experience in the organization.
+This project will be carried out during fiscal year 2022-2023.